 Biography

-Also, she holds qualification training (formation des enseignants) in the history of art, art education, and digital art development, sciences, and technology from the French Ministry of Education and the Institut National d’Histoire de l’Art (INHA).
-Upon her graduation, she began her degree study in communications design (Academy of Visual Arts Frankfurt and FH Wiesbaden), then pursued her professional and academic career in São Paulo, maintaining a connection between Europe and the Americas.
-She majored in industrial design (bachelor’s degree with first-class honors, 2003) at the Fine Arts University (Centro Universitário Belas Artes) in São Paulo.
-In Berlin, she was awarded the Art Campaign Award, Neumann & Müller, 2006.
-Since then, she has developed her professional activities across Europe, Latin America, and North America.
+In addition, she provides qualification training (formation des enseignants) in the history of art, art education, and digital art development, sciences, and technology from the French Ministry of Education and the Institut National d’Histoire de l’Art (INHA).
+Dr. Wagner began her education in Germany at the Academy of Visual Arts in Frankfurt am Main, before continuing her studies in São Paulo.
+She majored in industrial design (bachelor’s degree with first-class honors) at the Fine Arts University Center of São Paulo, specializing in product design, with interfaces in architecture, arts, and digital technologies in her interdisciplinary graduate dissertation.

 Languages: German, English, French, Portuguese, and Spanish.